rishi-99/theInfection/README.md

 - Add more blob features like health, blob muliplication and blob death.
 - Add food and poison based interaction
 - Add blob size increament and decrement based on food and energy consumption
-- Add re-enforcemed learning using Q-table
+- Add re-enforced learning using Q-table

 ### Please feel free to contribute, improve, enrich and evolve this project.